Skip to main content

 ECOS2001: Intermediate Microeconomics

-The aim of Intermediate Microeconomics is the development of theoretical and applied skills in economics.
-It covers applications and extensions of the theory of consumer choice, firm behaviour and market structure.
-Emphasis is given to the economics of information and choice under uncertainty; industry structures other than monopoly and perfect competition; markets for factors of production; general equilibrium and economic efficiency; market failure and the role of government.
-This unit provides a basis for the more specialised options that comprise third year economics.
+The aim of this unit is the development of theoretical and applied skills in economics.
+It looks at a variety of decisions made by consumers and producers as they interact in the markets for goods and services, and at the different market structures in which consumers and producers operate.
+A wide range of topics deepens the understanding of the microeconomics of consumer and producer interaction, including the economics of information and choice under uncertainty; industry structures other than monopoly and perfect competition; general equilibrium and economic efficiency; market failure and the role of government.

 Academic unit Economics